hoisaac484/autonomous-trading-market-stability/README.md

 ## Interpretation boundary

 The traditional mechanism is a finite-depth aggregate price-impact model, not a reconstructed exchange limit-order book.
 AMM pools use a cash numeraire, simplified liquidity-provider withdrawal and arbitrage.
 The results support controlled comparisons between scenarios; absolute simulated losses are not forecasts of future ETF or DeFi losses.

-No software licence has been selected.
-Add an appropriate `LICENSE` before inviting reuse beyond inspection and academic replication.